Skip to content

 Input schema best practices

-This is enforced by the validator.
-Agents use descriptions to form correct inputs:
+Every property needs a description.
+Enforced by the validator.
+Agents use descriptions to form correct inputs.

 typescript